 Step 1: Determine Your Focus Subjects.
 The number of focus topics will depend entirely upon your business.
 Generally, you will want to have a pillar page for every type of product or service you provide.
 Your focus topics should be broad enough that it has subcategories (e.g. a Women’s Accessories page could have hats, gloves, jewelry, and bags as subtopics) and specific enough that a searcher landing on your page will find it relevant.

 Step 2: Create Pillar Pages.
-If you’re using MarketMuse, you can easily create a content brief for your pillar pages by running your focus topic through the Content Analyzer and using the metrics and recommendations it provides.
+If you’re using MarketMuse, you can easily create a content brief for your pillar pages.
+Run your focus topic through the Content Analyzer and use the metrics and recommendations provided.

-o instead of writing about bags in general, you should address what type of bags you sell, the materials they’re made of, size specifications, etc. Your supporting pages are where you can gain content depth (i.e. get down to the nitty gritty), whereas pillar pages determine the breadth of your site.
+So instead of writing about bags in general, get more specific.
+Address the type of bags you sell, the materials they’re made of, and size specifications.
+Your supporting pages are where you can gain content depth (i.e. get down to the nitty gritty).
+The pillar pages, on the other hand, determine the breadth of your site.